-- Must be a cardholder: An Amex personal loan is only available to current cardholders who receive an offer to apply.
+- Must be a cardholder: Amex personal loans are only available to current cardholders who receive an offer to apply.
 It’s possible to check for an offer on the Amex personal loan page.
-It’s important to note though that the personal loan funds cannot be used to pay down debt on an Amex credit card.
+However, remember that you can’t use the personal loan funds to pay down debt on an Amex credit card.

 - Doesn’t offer flexible repayment options: While you can choose a monthly payment option, the repayment options aren’t very flexible.
 You can use a calculator to estimate your monthly payment, but in the end, you have to choose from what’s available to you in your loan offer.
-You cannot change your payment due date either.
+You also can’t change your payment due date.

 American Express Personal Loan Rates & Terms

-Your monthly payments and loan terms are offered by Amex, based on the loan amount and your situation.
-Amex offers a variety of options to choose from when making your loan offer.
+Amex will offer you several options for monthly payments and loan terms based on the total amount and your situation.
 Once you accept the offer that is right for you, you’ll receive the funds within three to five business days, and can begin making payments as agreed.